Factor-X/awac/operational-procedures/Heroku deployment/README.md

 ## Apply a purge cache

-** only apply in case Heroku deplymlent environement seems to be unstable.
+**only apply in case Heroku deployment environment seems to be unstable.

 ```sh
 $ heroku repo:purge_cache -a awac-dev